UI/UX Designer on Life Eater

 Intro

-I was the UI/UX Designer on Strange Scaffold's Life Eater, I'll let the Steam blurb speak for itself:
+I was the UI/UX Designer on Strange Scaffold's Life Eater, and I'll let the game's Steam blurb speak for itself:

 If you don't sacrifice your neighbors, the world ends.
 Life Eater is a horror fantasy kidnapping simulator where you must become intimately familiar with your targets' lives one intrusive action at a time... and hope that the dark god you serve is even real.

-The game uses a video editor-inspired interface, where the player has to select which activity blocks to investigate in their targets' schedules, both to identify who they are meant to sacrifice that year and to figure out the best time for their abduction.
+The player uses a video editor-inspired interface to select which activity blocks to investigate in their targets' schedules, both to identify who they are meant to sacrifice that year and to work out the best time for their abduction.
 A classic example of a cozy game to unwind to!

 Identifying references

-I started by gathering interface references of video and audio editing programs that had a timeline component in PureRef, and added screenshots of the existing prototype's UI side-by-side so I could keep in mind the core functionality we wanted to support alongside the visual inspirations.
+The first step involved gathering interface references of video and audio editing programs that had a timeline component in PureRef, and adding screenshots of the existing prototype's UI side-by-side.
+That way I could keep in mind the core functionality we wanted to support alongside looking at the visual inspirations.

-I was also looking at point-of-sale systems as references of overwhelming, impersonal interfaces, but it turned out Xalavier is also a fan of the open-source video editor Shotcut, so we zeroed in on it as a primary visual reference.
+Point-of-sale systems are also good references of overwhelming, impersonal interfaces, but it turned out Xalavier is a fan of the open-source video editor Shotcut, so we zeroed in on it as a primary visual reference.
 Notice the rows of cramped, chunky icons; Shotcut is not about fancy gradients or giving text plenty of padding.
 It's focused on being functional and providing you with all the complex information you require to do your work.
 That's the vibe we wanted for Life Eater's interface.

 Sketching the core UI element